mingchaoma/Okta-Telephony-with-Twilio-Verify/README.md

 # Okta-Telephony-with-Twilio-Verify
 Okta has made an [announcement](https://support.okta.com/help/s/article/bring-your-own-telephony-required-for-sms-and-voice) that from 15h Sep.
-2024 all customers must bring their own telephoney provider via Oktas Telephony Inline Hook in order to coninute to send SMS and Voice OTP for both MFA and non-MFA use case (authentication, account unlock and password reset).
+2024 all customers must bring their own telephony provider via Okta Telephony Inline Hook in order to coninute to send SMS and Voice OTP for both MFA and non-MFA use case (authentication, account unlock and password reset).

 This project will show you how to setup Okta telephony inline hook to use [Twilio Verify](https://www.twilio.com/docs/verify/api) as the telephony provider.
 It supports both SMS and voice channels.